14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 On their page, Bumble encourages users to use their video chat feature before meeting people—which is an excellent idea.

-If you keep asking your match to video-chat with you but they always whip out some silly excuse and cancel it at the last minute, they might be operating a fake Bumble profile.
+Keep asking your match to video-chat: if they always cook up some silly excuse and cancel at the last minute, they might be operating a fake Bumble profile.

 3. Malicious catfishes and bots on Bumble are overly flirty or sexual.